-Research and development expenses were \$53.9 million for the year ended December 31, 2017 as compared to \$25.2 million for the year ended December 31, 2016.
-The increase of \$28.7 million, or 114%, was primarily due to an increase of \$16.3 million in our clinical program costs which reflects increased costs in our ongoing clinical trials and initiation of our trial in SCLC with Tecentriq, as well as increased headcount-related expenses to support these trials.
-The increase in research and development expenses was also due to an increase in costs for manufacturing of pharmaceutical active ingredient and drug product to support our clinical trials and an increase in external costs related to preclinical development.
-The following table summarizes our research and development expenses allocated to trilaciclib, G1T38 and G1T48, and unallocated research and development expenses for the periods indicated:
+Research and development expenses were \$70.7 million for the year ended December 31, 2018 as compared to \$53.9 million for the year ended December 31, 2017.
+The increase of \$16.8 million, or 31%, was primarily due to an increase of \$14.2 million in our clinical program costs which reflects increased costs in our ongoing clinical trials, as well as increased headcount-related expenses to support these trials.
+The increase in research and development expenses was also due to an increase in costs for manufacturing of pharmaceutical active ingredient and drug product to support our clinical trials, offset by a decrease in external costs related to preclinical development.
+The following table summarizes our research and development expenses allocated to trilaciclib, lerociclib and G1T48, and unallocated research and development expenses for the periods indicated:

-Year Ended December 31,
+Year Ended ıber 31,

-2017 2016
+2018 2017

-(in tho usands))
+(in tho usand s)

-Clinical Expenses-trilaciclib \$ 26,801 \$ 11,693
+Clinical Expenses-trilaciclib \$ 35,116 \$ 26,801

-Clinical Expenses-G1T38 4,336 3,504
+Clinical Expenses-lerociclib 8,383 4,336

-Clinical Expenses-G1T48 366
+Clinical Expenses-G1T48 2,251 366

-Chemical Manufacturing and Development 13,142 4,967
+Chemical Manufacturing and Development 17,323 13,142

-Discovery and Pre-clinical Expenses 9,236 4,997
+Discovery and Pre-clinical Expenses 7,610 9,236

-Total Research and Development Expenses \$ 53,881 \$ 25,161
+Total Research and Development Expenses \$ 70,683 \$ 53,881